Ernesto905/Unity-VR-Bloch-Sphere/README.md

 # Overview
 ![](images/Bloch%20Sphere%20VR%20scene.png)

+Built this a couple of years ago over a couple months.
+Super fun project.
+Python to communicate with the QC, C# for the unity env, they speak to one another over Layer 4.

  ## How to run
  1. Load up the repository files in the Unity game engine.
  2. Initiate a Conda virtual environment using the requirements.txt inside the python folder.
 The reason for running this script is to take advantage of Qiskit's QuantumCircuit class and it's inbuilt statevector method which utilizes numpy's complex number systems and performs the behind the scenes mathematics for rotating the qubit's vector.